Academic Program Review: Online Education

 3G: Faculty |

 | ✔️ Faculty training and course reviews associated with teaching online, Golden Paw recognition, course and program disclosures required to meet distance education regulations.
-UNMO is also available for consultation on requirements surrounding a program’s professional licensing and out-of-state learning placements. ❌ Faculty composition including TPTs and GTAs and their distributions across modalities. |
+UNMO is also available for consultation on requirements surrounding a program’s professional licensing and out-of-state learning placements. ❌ UNMO does not provide faculty composition data, such as TPTs and GTAs and their distributions across modalities. |

-Criterion 5: Students (Undergraduate & Graduate) | ||
+Self-Study Criterion 5: Students (Undergraduate & Graduate) | ||

 5A: Recruitment | A profile of the learner population served by an online program or otherwise any online curriculum offerings; the pros and cons of the online format in terms of meeting each population’s needs. | ✔️ Demographics of students registered for online courses: headcount, age, gender, geographic location, NM residency status, time status.